COVID-19 questions and answers for team members

 How can I ensure I’m protecting AU data?

-It is important to remember some common-sense precautions to ensure the Personally Identifying Information (PII) we use to carry out AU’s day-to-day work responsibilities is protected.
-Any information that is about an identifiable individual, including learners and employees, is considered PII.
-While already directed not to take files that contain personal information home, you may, in the course of your duties, need to write notes or deal with situations that involve PII.
-Below are some considerations to help ensure PII remains secure.
+It is important to remember some common-sense precautions to ensure the personally identifying information we use to carry out AU’s day-to-day work responsibilities is protected.
+Any information that is about an identifiable individual, including learners and employees, is considered personally identifying information.

-- Clean Desk: Practice a “clean desk” policy at home just as you would at work.
-Set up a secure place only you have access to keep files and notes with PII.
-Do not throw out documents and notes with PII in the trash or recycling; keep these until you can access the secure shredding services at an AU location.
+- Clean desk: Practice a “clean desk” policy at home just as you would at work.
+Set up a secure place only you have access to keep files and notes with personally identifying information.
+Do not throw out documents and notes with personally identifying information in the trash or recycling; keep these until you can access the secure shredding services at an AU location.

-- Phone Calls: Make any calls where you will be discussing PII privately or schedule these calls when others in your environment can be elsewhere.
-If others are around, try to use non-personally identifying language such as “learner” or “employee”, and refer to PII in emails or AU systems rather than repeating it out loud.
+- Phone calls: Make any calls where you will be discussing personally identifying information privately or schedule these calls when others in your environment can be elsewhere.
+If others are around, try to use non-personally identifying language such as “learner” or “employee,” and refer to personally identifying information in emails or AU systems rather than repeating it out loud.

 - Work devices: Lock computer screens and require a password to if you leave your remote workstation for a health break or lunch.
 Ensure any mobile devices are password protected so that only you can access the information on them and turn any notifications that display details of email or text messages off.

 Sharing Personal Information

-- Authorized Sharing: Share PII within AU in the same situations as you always have in accordance with the FOIP Act If you need it, or need to share it to carry out your day-to-day work responsibilities.
-As well you should be ensuring you are abiding by AU’s security of digital information and assets policies and procedures.
+- Authorized sharing: Sharing personally identifying information within AU in the same situations as you always have in accordance with the FOIP Act—if you need it, or need to share it to carry out your day-to-day work responsibilities.
+As well, you should be ensuring you are abiding by AU’s security of digital information and assets policies and procedures.